AfroBall Indy returns for 3rd year, celebrates African community in Indianapolis

 The 2024 AfroBall Indy series will include:

-- AfroStylez Fashion Show: Scheduled for Sept.
+- AfroStylez Fashion Show: On Sept.
 14, this show will showcase the latest trends and creative designs in Black fashion.

-- AfroConnect Networking Event: Taking place on Oct.
+- AfroConnect Networking Event: On Oct.
 10, AfroConnect aims to foster professional and personal connections within the community.

-- AfroBall: The grand event happens on Oct.12 and promises an evening of celebration and entertainment.
+- AfroBall: The grand event on Oct.12 promises an evening of celebration and entertainment.

 News at your fingertips!
 Stay informed with Indiana, Local, and National News straight to your inbox.